Neocities & UX

 Be Different

-Throughout my deep-dive, I encountered sites made fully in WebGL, sites without any css, sites with just images, and generally sites which broke conventional design rules.
-Importantly, these pages did so by playing with the boundary of web design in their own.
-Just like an artist selects oil paint over watercolor for a specific effect, a web designer who deeply understands HTML, CSS, JavaScript, and beyond can make more deliberate design choices rather than just relying on templates or trends.
+Like an artist who selects oil paint over watercolor for a specific effect, a web designer who understands HTML, CSS, JavaScript, and beyond can make more deliberate design choices rather than relying on templates or trends.

 Closing Thoughts

 Even though I wrote a blog on it, UX still feels a bit amorphous to me.
-My best interpretation is that UI is lintable and UX is more semantic.
-UX captures more than just the UI structure that is guided by common patterns.
-If anyone out there has a better conception, please do tell.
+My best interpretation is understanding UI as “lintable” and UX as semantic.
+UX captures more than the UI.
+If anyone out there has a better conception, please do tell me.